finkusuma-dev/jonas-nodejs/natours/readme.md

       DATABASE_PASSWORD=your_mongodb_password
       ```

-3. (Optional) To fill mongo with sample data, run `node ./dev-data/data/import-dev-data.js`;
+3. (Optional) To fill mongo with sample data, run

+    ```shell
+    node ./built/dev-data/data/import-dev-data.js
+    ```

+   (Note: All compiled javascript files are in `./built/` folder, while `/src/` folder only has typescript files.)

-   Messages will appear in the terminal once the import is successfull:
+   Messages will appear in the terminal once the import is successful:

    ```shell
     Connect to DB: mongodb://127.0.0.1:27017/natours